 - 1. Create a new model (File New) and select a model space and unit system. - 2.
-Import CAD/STL geometry or mesh for the analysis (File Import).
+Import CAD/STL geometry or mesh for the analysis (File) Import).
 For 2D analyses, parts have to be imported as faces lying entirely in the XY plane.
 Moreover, for axisymmetric analyses, faces representing parts must lie to the right of the Y axis.
+Yellow triangle with white exclamation mark next to the part's name indicates potential issues with geometry that may require further investigation and repair (in CAD software before importing to PrePoMax).

-- 3. For CAD and STL geometry set mesh parameters (Mesh) Meshing Parameters (Create) and generate a mesh (Mesh) Create Mesh). - 4.
+- 3. For CAD and STL geometry prepare mesh setup (Mesh Mesh Setup Item Create) and generate a mesh (Mesh Create Mesh).
+The mesh can also be generated with no setup items it will use default settings. - 4.
 When the mesh is successfully created, proceed to the FE Model part of the model tree. - 5.
 Define material for the analysis (Materials) Create), add proper material behaviors: Elasticity, Density (for performing a modal analysis or using gravity or centrifugal loads), Plasticity (to account for permanent deformations), Thermal or Slip wear. - 6.
 Create a new section with the material defined before (Section) Create).
 Section type can be Solid (for using 3D or 2D solid elements), Shell (for using shell elements) or Membrane (for using membrane elements).
 The thickness must also be specified if shell, membrane or plane stress/strain elements are used.
 Select the part to assign the section to it. - 7.
 Create a new analysis step.
 Default step settings are sufficient in most cases. - 8.
 Optional: create constraints (Constraints) Create), define contact (expand Contact container, select Surface Interactions) Create and then select Contact pairs Create), initial conditions (Initial condition) Create), defined fields (Defined fields) Create) and/or amplitudes (Amplitude) Create). - 9.
 Define boundary conditions (BCs) Create) and loads (Loads) Create).
 There are several types available, and they can be applied to the model in different ways (discussed later). - 10.
 Submit the analysis (Analysis-1) Run), when it finishes, the results can be viewed (Analysis-1) Results).
 Various post-processing options will be explained later.